Vedeee/RandomMusicSort/README.md

 | Wav       | 🟡      | Fully supports sort in name, partially supports sort in metadata |
 | Wv        | 🟡      | Fully supports sort in name, partially supports sort in metadata |
 | Dsf       | 🟡      | Fully supports sort in name, partially supports sort in metadata |

-Formats marked with 🟡 incompletely support sort in metadata.
+Formats marked with 🟡 do not fully support sorting in metadata.
 The data is written to a file, but Windows Explorer does not display it.
-However, this can be fixed by programs such as AIMP (tag editor)
+However, this can be fixed using third-party programs such as AIMP (built-in tag editor).
 ## Random
 RMS has a random audio file sorting feature.
 When this function is selected, the tracks will be numbered randomly each time the program is called.
 ## Variants of sort